WadeNaughton/patch_perfect/README.md

 - https://afternoon-oasis-26145.herokuapp.com/

-# What this is (so far)
+# What this is

-- As of now, a practice repo that is designed to be a hiking application that lets a user discover hikes in the White Mountains that are above 4000 feet.
-A user can favorite a hike or mark the hike as completed.
-The user can then add journal entries for a completed hike, along with adding the gear that was used.
-This app will be designed as a sort of journal for hikers that want to grab all the 4000+ peaks in the White Mountains.
+- A site designed to find peaks within the white mountains that are above 4000 feet.
+Users are able to favorite hikes or mark them as completed.
+Completed hikes have the ability to have journal entries, photos, and gear used on the hike displayed.
+A user can then add any friends that participated on the hike to the trip report.
+This is designed to be a digital journal, which I believe will be helpful for hikers to keep track of notes/photos, while also enjoying the social aspect of being added to other hikes.

-# Features so far
+# Features

 - create user account
-- discover all hikes above 4000 feet
+- discover all peaks above 4000 feet
 - favorite a hike
 - mark a hike as completed
-- add journal entries to a completed hike
+- add journal entries and photos to a completed hike
 - add gear used for the completed hike
-- total weight for a trip
+- calculate your total weight for a trip
+- add others users to your trip
+- directions to each hike
+- find national forest campgrounds within 20 miles of the hike
+- get directions to each campground
+- links to make reservations to the campgrounds
+- current, hourly, and daily weather for each peak
-- upload a photo for a journal entry
+- upload profile picutre

 # Features to come (no time table)

-- FE design
-- add coordinates to each hike to open up google maps to get directions
-- share a trip report with friends
-- more data to add to the hike itself
-- add food to the trip report. (track calorie intake)
+- allow users that have been added to a trip to upload photos and journal entries
+- add section for any costs and assign that to a user
+- show pictures from a completed hike on the hike show page